 7) Minimal programs, maximized energy.
 Planting a church is hard, exhausting work.
 But, much of the time is spent on working with people, not with programs.
 With minimal programs and administrative structures, there is more time for the body to love and serve people.

 Every church is equipped to do extraordinary things in the world.
 A church and it’s leaders can’t grasp for power or prestige, nor can a church be confident in numbers or worldly definition of success.
-A church must take risk, emptying herself.
+A church must take risks, emptying herself.
 This may come more naturally to a church plant because there isn’t much to begin with – they have to live in total trust and surrender.
 But remember, at some point, every church had to form.
 Every church was fledgling at some point.
 It had to be filled with vision and a wildfire faith.
 It’s the heritage of any Christ centered church.
 Live it out your heritage today.